Professional Services · Revenue & Growth

 In one sentence

-AI-native revenue operations for accounting is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of GL and ERP, moves forecast accuracy by +3.4× against the accounting baseline, and is operated under revenue & growth governance from day one.
+AI-native revenue operations for accounting A phased engagement that ships a production revenue operations workflow on top of GL and ERP, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on forecast accuracy: +3.4×.

 Key facts